mmikkel/CacheFlag-Craft3/README.md

 To install the plugin, follow these instructions:

 1. Install with Composer via `composer require mmikkel/cache-flag`
-2. Install plugin in the Craft Control Panel under Settings > Plugins
+2. Install plugin in the Craft Control Panel under Settings → Plugins

 You can also install Cache Flag via the **Plugin Store** in the Craft Control Panel.
-Go to Settings → Plugins and click the “Install” button for Cache Flag.
+Go to Plugin Store and click the “Install” button for Cache Flag.

 ## What is Cache Flag?